Many of the fine restaurants in wine country offer memorable food at high prices. But where do the rest of us go?

 Happy hour runs from 3 to 6 p.m. when cocktails — margaritas, cosmopolitans and bloody marys — are $4.50.
 At other hours, add a dollar or more.
 Happy hour tap beers are $3.50 a glass, and otherwise are $5 to $6.50, depending on the beer.
 Choose among Scrimshaw Pilsner, Racer 5 IPA, Mad River Red Ale, and Great White.

 As you'd expect, the wines are all locals, with Kenwood Vineyards wines featured.
 A glass of Kenwood's Yulupa sparkling is $5, the Yulupa Chardonnay is $6, and the winery's premium "Jack London" Cab and Zin are $10 each for a glass.

-The décor is everyday modern — bare wood tables and paper napkins.
+The d?or is everyday modern — bare wood tables and paper napkins.
 Music is classic rock courtesy of Pandora: Tom Petty, The Eagles, Supertramp, Toto.

 Dinner started with a cup of <b>Chicken Noodle Soup</b> ($3.95, 2 stars), a savory soup with house-made noodles, celery, carrots, and parsley in a rich chicken broth with one drawback: It was far too salty.

 Next up, house-made <b>Beer Battered Onion Rings</b> ($7.25, 2? stars).
 A red onion was used, the batter wasn't overly salted, and they were a fine bowl of crunchy rings, although they were a little greasy, which means the oil wasn't quite hot enough.
 When deep-frying oil is hot enough, the moisture in the batter turns immediately to steam, preventing the oil from penetrating the crust.
 On the plus side, the rings were accompanied by a sharply spicy mayonnaise dip or remoulade.